Webbanner

 AZ Jan Portaels is a regional general hospital with a strong focus on innovation and safe care - both medically and digitally.

-New line of defence
+New line of defense

 Regular training